 Designing a brand identity for your business is a fun and creative process, but the pressure to create a design that both represents the values of your business and has commercial appeal can feel like a tall order.

 Following a structured plan of action will help you avoid brain-drain and keep your ideas moving forward.
-Here I share my essential nine-step guide to approaching a brand design project, which will help your business identity feel unique, developed and super-professional.
+Here I share my essential nine-step guide to approaching a brand design project, which will help your business identity feel unique, developed, and super-professional.

 When designing a brand, the number of tasks to be done (Logo!
 Website!
 Stationery!) can feel overwhelming.
 Breaking the process down into manageable chunks will allow you to balance creative and administrative jobs, which leads to making real progress.

-Before we break down the process in this article, first have a look at our new course, Designing and Building a Brand.
+Before we break down the process in this article, first have a look at our comprehensive course, Designing and Building a Brand.
 In it, you’ll learn how to create visual brands from scratch and develop your brand designs into professional, comprehensive brand identities.

 Now let's dive into these nine steps to developing a new brand identity design for your business.